Japanese Instrument of Surrender: Surrender ceremony

+After the signing concluded, MacArthur made a few concluding remarks and closed the proceedings.
+At 9:25 a.m. on 2 September 1945, the war was officially over.

 Flags at the ceremony

 Commodore Perry's flag was flown from Annapolis, Maryland, to Tokyo for display at the surrender ceremonies which officially ended World War II.

 The deck of the Missouri was furnished with two U.S. flags.
 A commonly heard story is that one of the flags had flown over the White House on the day Pearl Harbor was attacked.
 However, Captain Stuart Murray of USS Missouri explained:

 At eight o'clock we had hoisted a clean set of colors at the mainmast and a clean jack of the United States at the bow as we were at anchor, and I would like to add that these were just regular ship's flags, GI issue, that we'd pulled out of the spares, nothing special about them, and they had never been used anywhere so far as we know, at least they were clean and we had probably gotten them in Guam in May.
 So there was nothing special about them.
 Some of the articles in the history say this was the same flag that was flown on the White House or the National Capitol on 7 December 1941, the attack on Pearl Harbor, and at Casablanca, and so forth, also MacArthur took it up to Tokyo and flew it over his headquarters there.
 The only thing I can say is they were hard up for baloney, because it was nothing like that.
 It was just a plain ordinary GI-issue flag and a Union Jack.
-We turned them both into the Naval Academy Museum when we got back to the East Coast in October.
+We turned them both in to the Naval Academy Museum when we got back to the East Coast in October.